azsk/AzTS-docs/Control coverage/Feature/ServiceFabric.md

 ___

 ## Azure_ServiceFabric_DP_Dont_Expose_Reverse_Proxy_Port

 ### Display Name
 Reverse proxy port must not be exposed publicly

 ### Rationale
 Configuring the reverse proxy's port in Load Balancer with public IP will expose all microservices with HTTP endpoint.
 Microservices meant to be internal may be discoverable by a determined malicious user.

 ### Control Spec

 > **Passed:**
+>   <br>
+>   One of the following conditions are true:
+>   - No reverse proxy found.
+>   - No load balancer found on the Service Fabric cluster.
+>   - No load balancer rules found on the Service Fabric cluster.
-> Reverse proxy endpoints ports list is empty
+>   - Reverse proxy is not exposed using load balancer.
 >
 > **Failed:**
+>   <br>
-> Reverse proxy endpoints ports found, and ports are opened using public load balancer on SF
+>   Reverse proxy on one or more nodes is exposed using a public load balancer on the Service Fabric cluster.
 >
 ### Recommendation

 - **Azure Portal**

-	 Check that reverse proxy port is not exposed through Azure Load Balancer rules as follows: Azure Portal --> Load Balancers --> <Load Balancer Name> --> Load Balancing Rules --> Validate reverse proxy port is not exposed.
+    Check that reverse proxy port is not exposed through Azure Load Balancer rules as follows: Azure Portal --> Load Balancers --> \<Load Balancer Name\> --> Load Balancing Rules (Under 'Settings') --> Validate reverse proxy port is not exposed.

 <!--
 - **PowerShell**